Dpdl-io/DpdlEngine/doc/Dpdl_drafts.md

 **SEE Solutions**
 &copy; 2003

-The following document contains Dpdl features that are considered and evaluated.
+The following document contains planned new Dpdl features that are considered and evaluated.
-These features may be available in coming releases.
+These features may eventually be available in coming releases.
 Suggestions and comments are very appreciated.